afterthat97/ash-engine/README.md

 # atview

-An cross-platform 3D model viewer for learning purpose, based on OpenGL, Assimp, FreeImage, and AntTweakBar.
+A cross-platform 3D model viewer for learning purpose, based on OpenGL, Assimp, FreeImage, and AntTweakBar.

 ## Features